 Ya kiddin’ me?
 Elementor sweeps the floor with “good” ol’ Visual Composer, which wasn’t ever particularly good.
 It was just one of the first page builders available.

-Hmmm… That’s a good question – and a hard test!
-I love my mom, but she ain’t no techy, I’ll tell you that!
+That’s a good question – and a hard test!
+I love my mom, but she ain’t the techy type, that’s for sure:)

-By a tiny margin, I’d say Beaver Builder would be the easiest to adopt and use, for her, and other non-techy users.
+By a small margin, I’d say Beaver Builder would be the easiest to adopt and use, for her, and other non-techy users.